The problem

 Reflection

 This project reinforced how much of good UX is about removing friction rather than adding features.
-The clearest lesson: design must align with both user expectations and brand values — not just technical possibility.
+The clearest lesson: design must align with both user expectations and brand values.

-Even short tutorials go unread — interfaces must explain themselves
+Even short tutorials go unread, so interfaces must explain themselves.

 What I'd Change

-Require location selection before accessing any feature — more realistic and teaches the app naturally
+Require location selection before accessing any feature, as it's more realistic and guides the user flow naturally.